romaintailhurat/pogzops/README.md

 ops contains a list of operations, envs is a list of Pogues envs (the API).

-You can use `$> poetry run python pogzops\cli.py ls` to get the list of available operations.
+You can use `$> poetry run pgz ls` to get the list of available operations.

 ### Using the lib